-- Participants gather around a table for an interactive shared imaginary adventure(s) using just paper, pencil, dice, agreed-upon rules/game-system and their imaginations. - In this particular variation of the role playing gaming theme, an added difference is that participants will be using sign language to communicate rather than verbal communication. - Also for maximum therapeutic benefit the adventure setting must be cooperative not competitive, and all participants must play "good" aligned characters rather than "neutral" or "evil" alignment. - The game referee/narrator, commonly known as the Game Master meets with the players in a comfortable setting around a table, or anywhere they find comfortable, and begins with a description of the imaginary setting. - An example game start: "You and your friends have just walked into the courtyard of an ancient building.
+Participants gather around a table for an interactive shared imaginary adventure(s) using just paper, pencil, dice, agreed-upon rules/game-system and their imaginations.

+In this particular variation of the role playing gaming theme, an added difference is that participants will be using sign language to communicate rather than the usual verbal communication.

+Also for maximum therapeutic benefit the adventure setting must be cooperative not competitive, and all participants must play "good" aligned characters rather than "neutral" or "evil" alignment.

+The game referee/narrator, commonly known as the Game Master meets with the players in a comfortable setting around a table, or anywhere they find comfortable, and begins with a description of the imaginary setting.
+An example: "You and your friends have just walked into the courtyard of an ancient building.
 The courtyard is approximately forty feet square.
 The walls, built of a tan colored stone material apparently indigenous to the area, are built to the points of the compass.
 They are about thirty feet high.
 You entered from an opening in the south wall.
 You see the north wall has some stairs going up, and the east wall on your right has what appears to be a solid metal door hanging open on rusted hinges.
 The walls are crumbling in places, and much is overgrown with ivy and weeds.
 In the center is a large fountain about fifteen feet high in what appears to be the form of a series of three flower-like terraces.
 Surprisingly, the fountain is currently spouting clear and cool-looking water.
 Viewing the water, you're more acutely aware of how dry you mouths are after the long day's hike to arrive here, with no water previously in sight.
 The wind is picking up as a storm from the south, with lightning and dark clouds gathering, quickly approaches.
 It is getting colder by the minute.
 What do you do?"

-• At this point, those playing in the game each take turns telling the GM and the other players what actions they take.
+At this point, those playing in the game each take turns telling the GM and the other players what actions they take.
 Some will have mundane results, others could have surprising consequences.
-Dice are used to simulate the random events that can occur in life.
+Dice are generally used to simulate the random events that can occur in life, and make it unknown in advance, even to the referee, what exactly will be the outcome.
 For example, someone may decide to climb the stairs, there are some loose steps, and depending on how agile the player's made-up "character" is, with a roll of the dice, that character may leap to the top unscathed, or may have a bit of a fall to deal with.
-Of course, there also could be trouble in the form of "ill-intentioned bandits" lurking within the entrance of the door to dispense with...
+Of course, there also could be trouble in the form of "ill-intentioned bandits" lurking within the entrance of the door...